lchski/flowratio-local/README.md

 ## Running

 Open the HTML file in a browser and it should work.
-But warning: the constants specifying how often to bug the user and how quickly to consider them AFK are currently very aggressive, to facilitate testing.

-Also it currently clears out the local storage every time it starts up (for the same reason) so don't rely on it to keep data for you yet.
+If using it for development and you want faster feedback, add ?dev=1 to the URL to (a) get much more aggressive time constants, and (b) have it clear out local storage on startup.

 ## Todo